Bazz-B/DT-car/README.md

 # DT-car
 Using Decision Tree on Classification

-Based on the data set we want to predict the cafety of the car
+Based on the data set we want to predict the safety of the car
 1. Import Library

 2. Load Data